saishrikrishnaa/Sales-Insight/README.md

 **Purpose:**

-To unlock sales insights that are not visible befre for sales team for decision support & automate the, to reduce manual time spent in data gathering.
+To unlock sales insights that are not visible before for sales team for decision support & automate the, to reduce manual time spent in data gathering.

 End Result Required: